ShruthiMallaiah/All-about-ElectronJs/ElectronJS and Why Should You Use It/ElectronJS and Why Should You Use It.md

 ##### Creating preload script
 Your preload script (in our case, the preload.js file) acts as a bridge between Node.js and your web page.
 It allows you to expose specific APIs and behaviors to your web page rather than insecurely exposing the entire Node.js API.
 In this example, we will use the preload script to read version information from the process object and update the web page with that info.
+Create a new file in the folder *preload.js* .

     window.addEventListener("DOMContentLoaded", () => {